Environment

 There are reasons for hope - The landmark deal for biodiversity agreed at COP15 is an excellent start.
 The EU is implementing a carbon tariff on the most polluting imports.
 Short-haul flights and private jet use are being cracked down on.
 Plastic alternatives are gaining momentum and vital funding.
 The renewable energy transition is well underway.

-For further reading on environment see below ⬇️
+For further reading on the Environment see below ⬇️

 Hot Topics